frederickmarshall/mumps-data-type-library/README.md

 3) Marshall: finishing the initial suite of subroutines, which includes a subset of those sketched out in routine %ts's to-do list,

-4) McGLothlen: creating a new math library in %tn, and
+4) McGlothlen: creating a new math library in %tn, and

 5) Marshall: creating a new date-time library in %th.